Autodidact-Advanced/Autodidact/README.md

 High quality of image inserts; randomized tables / column matching, MCQ, fill in the blanks with user friendly clear interface with response time of micro seconds.

+Single command to create entire quiz in pdf and answer key with detailed results.

-Universities/Institutes can utilize it as their part of educational (advantage) package and can put institutes's logo, slogan etc. on it.
+Universities/Institutes can utilize it as their part of educational (advantage) package and can put a institutes's logo, slogan etc. on it.

 Institutes/one can easily monitor, how well their students have performed and put the emphases on the weaker part of the curriculum taught and can hint about the effectiveness of the pedagogy adopted so far.
 It helps to keep their core study material short and simple.